Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 - [ ] Location of stored return address to `main()`
 - [x] Offset of instruction within `win_authed()` which skips the authentication: `0x2128`

-Further in the program, there is this algorithm:
+Further in the program, there is this part:

 ```
 # ---- snip ----